yktakaha4/terraform-provider-uptimerobot/docs/resources/monitor.md

   - `basic`
   - `digest`
 * `interval` - the interval for the monitoring check (300 seconds by default).
+* `timeout` - the timeout for the monitoring check (30 seconds by default).
+Available for HTTP, port and keyword monitoring.

 ## Attributes Reference